In a digital world, social media has become an absolute must when it comes to marketing your business online, especially in the education industry.

 When you are active on your social media, this shows those prospective parents that you are on top of your business and are more likely to respond.

-Again, with COVID-19, they are mostly restricted to reaching out through phone calls, contact forms or messages through social media platforms, such as Facebook.
+And in times like these, they are may be restricted to reaching out through phone calls, contact forms or messages through social media platforms, such as Facebook.

-With that being said, it is important to know that Facebook reports 64 percent of people said they’d rather use Facebook to message a business than call or email.
+With that being said, it is important to know that Facebook reports 64 percent of people said they’d rather use Facebook to contact a business than call or email.

-To summarize, you not only want to be active on social media to capture the millennial and Gen Z parents that are in the market for schools or daycares but also because you could possibly be missing out on new leads which could increase enrollment and the average lifetime that children could be enrolled in your programs; increasing the lifetime ROI.
+To summarize, you not only want to be active on social media to capture the millennial and Gen Z parents that are in the market for schools or daycares but also don't want to miss out on new leads which could increase enrollment and the average lifetime that children could be enrolled in your programs; increasing the lifetime ROI.

 In the words of our social media team at RevLocal, “The only rule in social media is that you should only post content that is engaging, entertaining and useful to your followers.
 Quality will always win over quantity in social media marketing.”